keiryan/Crypto-App/README.md

-An app built with the purpose of tracking and comparing cryptocurrency data that is pulled from the coingecko API.
+An app built with the purpose of tracking and comparing detailed cryptocurrency data that is pulled from the coingecko API.

 Live demo here: https://crypto-app-git-body-rebuild-keiryan.vercel.app